Salesforce Donation Helping People Doing It Tough After Floods

-Technology company Salesforce donated USD$400,000 to support GIVIT's 2021 Severe Storms & Floods Appeal.
-This generous donation has allowed us to quickly respond to urgent requests from support organisations across the state.
+Technology company Salesforce generously supported GIVIT's 2021 Severe Storms & Floods Appeal to allow us to quickly respond to urgent requests from support organisations across the state.

 Some towns on New South Wales' Mid North Coast are at breaking point, with compounding natural disasters and COVID-19-related tourism and job losses taking their toll.
 Caron Watkins from Manning Valley Neighbourhood Services said financial hardship is affecting many throughout the region.
 "We are dealing with a large group of people that have been displaced for some time, and have nowhere to go.
 Rental affordability and the availability of suitable housing means many people are sleeping rough.
 The wet season is also making life difficult for these people, so we've been needing lots of essential items to get them through this period."

 Salesforce's generosity has allowed GIVIT to work with local support organisation such as Biripi Aboriginal Corporation Medical Centre in Purfleet.

 Biripi ACMC has been supporting many local residents experiencing homelessness, including a family of four who had been sleeping rough for eight months, sleeping on a concrete slab with no access to amenities, and walking four kilometres to access fresh water.
 Salesforce's donation meant GIVIT could provide immediate relief, and set them up with exactly what they need to add a little comfort into their lives.

 With the tumultuous 12 months we've had, it's easy at times to forget the widespread devastation caused by the floods in March 2021.
 As the photos and stories drifted out of national media, communities began their real journey to recovery.